Asayuki397/Obsidian/MAS250/_HW2.md

 - Subsets NOT containing the item x:

-    To form a subset of size rrr without the fixed item x, we must choose all rrr items from the remaining n - 1 available items.
+    To form a subset of size r without the fixed item x, we must choose all r items from the remaining n - 1 available items.
 The number of ways to do this is:

 $$